sodadata/docs/soda-cl/failed-row-samples.md

 ```
 * The `exclude_columns` configuration also applies to any custom sampler.
 * The `exclude_columns` configuration does *not* apply to [sample data collection]({% link soda-cl/sample-datasets.md %}).
 * A `samples columns` configuration for an individual check overrides an `exclude_columns` setting in a data source.
-For example, if you congifugred a data source to exclude any columns in a `customer` dataset from collecting failed row samples, but included a `last name` column in a `samples columns` configuration on an individual check for the `customer` dataset, Soda obeys the `samples columns` config and collects and displays failed row samples for `last name`.
+For example, if you configured a data source to exclude any columns in a `customer` dataset from collecting failed row samples, but included a `last name` column in a `samples columns` configuration on an individual check for the `customer` dataset, Soda obeys the `samples columns` config and collects and displays failed row samples for `last name`.
 See: [Customize failed row samples for checks](#customize-failed-row-sample-columns-for-checks).
 * Checks in which you provide a complete SQL query, such as failed rows checks or user-defined checks that use a `failed rows query`, do not honor the `exclude_column` configuration.
 Instead, a gatekeeper component parses all queries that Soda runs to collect samples and ensures that none of columns listed in an `exclude_column` configuration slip through when generating the sample queries.
 In such a case, the Soda Library CLI provides a message to indicate the gatekeeper's behavior:
 ```shell
 Skipping samples from query 'retail_orders.last_name.failed_rows[missing_count]'.
 Excluded column(s) present: ['*'].